Bannerlord-Modding/Documentation/_xmldocs/Items/Item/ItemComponent/Weapon/README.md

 - #### ammo_limit
   **type:**  `int`
   **example:** `1`
   *Amount of ammo stored in the weapon.
-TODO: if set to 2 will it shoot 2 arrows?
-Or with crossbows will it become a repeating crossbow?*
+If set to 2 game will be closed* *When enter the battle*
 - #### accuracy
   **type:**  `int`
   **example:** `21`